 - Adjustable seating to ride single or double

 All sleds are equipped with a snow shovel, probe and avalanche beacon.
-A balaclava, buff or other face covering is required for all riders.
 Helmet are also required for all riders and are included in the price of all sled rentals.
 Do bring your own balaclava or buff!
 If you forgot boots, gloves, or outerwear, we do have some available for rent.

 Whether you are looking for a relaxed, groomed trail or extreme mountain terrain, Flathead Valley snowmobiling has it all!
-We have taken the liberty of describing the most popular trailheads below, but if you have additional questions a member of our friendly staff would be happy to help you, so contact us today!
+We’ll describe the most popular trailheads below.

 Canyon Creek Snowmobiling